-In a recent research, which is led by scientists at the University of Sheffield’s Institute for Sustainable Food and published in Nature Communications, used genetic manipulation techniques to prove that as much as stomata, the more airspace is formed.
+In recent research, which is led by scientists at the University of Sheffield’s Institute for Sustainable Food and published in Nature Communications, used genetic manipulation techniques to prove that as much as a stomata, the more airspace is formed.
 Channels work like bronchioles – small pathways which carry air to exchange surfaces of the lungs of human and animal.
 And in this research, they showed that CO2 movement through pores determines the size and scale of the air channel network most likely.
-It was a joint research, scientists from the University of Nottingham and Lancaster University also participated in this research.
+It was joint research, scientists from the University of Nottingham and Lancaster University also participated in this research.

 This quest will give us a lot to learn about the internal structure of a leaf, as well as how the tissues can affect the work and how it can be developed – that could have ramifications beyond plant biology, in areas like evolutionary biology.